andynik/andynik.github.io/interests.md

 ### Personal Interests

 In my free time, I enjoy running, practicing yoga, and exploring new places.
-I’ve completed nine half-marathons and one full marathon so far.
+I’ve completed 10 half-marathons and one full marathon so far.

 I read classics and fantasy books.
 Some of my favourites include novels by _Andrzej Sapkowski_, _J.R.R.
 Tolkien_, _J.
 K. Rowling_, _Ray Bradbury_, _George Orwell_.
 I like to play video game adaptations and watch movies of those too!